Clemapfel/jluna/docs/manual.md

 | `called C++-side` | `0.015963ms` | `0%` |
 | `called Julia-side` | `0.016145ms` | `1.14%` |

-Results suggest that there is very little overhead calling the C++ function, we are very comfortable below the 5% threshold, making calling C++ functions from Julia pretty much exactly as fast as calling them from C++.
+Results suggest that there is only very little overhead of about 1%.
+Users can be assured, that calling any C++ function moved to Julia via `as_julia_function` incurs basically no overhead.
+They can therefore be freely used in performance-critical code.

 ---

 ### Benchmark: Using jluna::Array

-`jluna::Array` was mentioned as having very little overhead, making it much more performant than proxies for modifying Julia-side arrays.
-This section will see if this is true.
-In the following code segment, we are creating a 1000-element vector each benchmark cycle, then filling it with `1:1000`:
+Interacting with a Julia-side array through `jluna::Array` was stated as being much faster than interactions done through a plain `jluna::Proxy`.
+While this is true, for large arrays we often need optimal performance.
+This benchmark tests, how close to that both the `unsafe` library and `jluna::Array` are.

 ```cpp
 // number of benchmark cycles